HomeVertebratesSirenians

 Evolution and Fossil Records

-These animals are believed to have first appeared during the Early Eocene Epoch and later diversified considerably throughout the Oligocene and Miocene Epochs.
+These animals are believed to have first appeared during the Early Eocene Epoch (around 56 to 49 million years ago) and later diversified considerably throughout the Oligocene (around 34 to 23 million years ago) and Miocene Epochs (around 23 to 5.3 million years ago).

 The earliest-known sirenian, the quadruped Pezosiren, dates back to about 50 million years ago, followed by the Prorastomus, which lived around 40 million years ago.
-Other old fossils of this group have been unearthed from palaeontological sites in Catalonia, Spain.
-Additionally, an ancient fossil of a petrosal bone (contemporary to Prorastomus) was discovered in Tunisia and hints at an African origin for this group.
+Other sirenian fossils have been unearthed from palaeontological sites in Catalonia, Spain.
+Additionally, an ancient petrosal bone (contemporary to Prorastomus) discovered in Tunisia, dating to the Eocene Epoch, represents the oldest known sirenian fossil in Africa.
+It suggests that early sirenians may have originated on the African continent.

-By the end of the Eocene, the earliest sirenian families, such as Prorastomidae and Protosirenidae, became extinct, paving the way for the emergence of the Dugongidae family.
-Members of this family were characterized by streamlined bodies, flipper-like forelimbs, the absence of hindlimbs, and a powerful tail equipped with horizontal caudal fins.
+By the end of the Eocene, the earliest sirenian families, such as Prorastomidae and Protosirenidae, became extinct, followed by the emergence of the Dugongidae family.
+Members of this family were characterized by streamlined bodies, flipper-like forelimbs, the absence of hind limbs, and a powerful tail equipped with horizontal caudal fins.

-Around the Early Oligocene Epoch, the last family, Trichechidae, emerged, with the genus Dugong originating in the Indo-Pacific.
+Around the Early Oligocene Epoch, the last family, Trichechidae, emerged.
+Members of the genus Dugong most likely originated in the Indo-Pacific.

 Distribution and Habitat

-Sirenians are mostly found in the warm, shallow waters around the Equator.
+Sirenians are typically found in the warm (above 18°C), shallow waters of the tropical and subtropical regions of the world.

 Diet

-Both dugongs and manatees are herbivores that primarily feed on nitrogen-rich seagrasses and are, hence, often collectively referred to as sea cows.
+Both dugongs and manatees are herbivores that primarily graze on seagrasses and are, hence, often collectively referred to as sea cows.

-In captivity, the diet of manatees comprises around 70 to 80% leafy green vegetables, 10 to 20% dried forage, and 5% fruits.
+In captivity, the diet of manatees comprises around 70 to 80% leafy green vegetables, 10 to 20% dried forage (such as hay and timothy grass), and 5% fruits.

 Behavior